DennisvHulten/Monostand-workflow/README.md

 ## 5. Spatial centroid analysis

-For each assigned clone lineage with more than one sample, the centroid of all its sample positions is calculated in 3D world space, and each sample's distance from that centroid is recorded.
+For each assigned clone lineage with more than one sample, the centroid of all its sample positions are calculated in 3D world space, and each sample's distance from that centroid is recorded.
 This gives a per-clone measure of spatial spread — how far apart, physically, the ramets of a single genetic individual tend to be found.

 ## 6. Combined visualization

-The final figure pairs two panels sharing a vertical axis ordered by clone
+The final figure pairs two panels sharing a vertical axis, ordered by clone
 lineage:

 - **Left** — the genetic dendrogram, branches coloured by assigned clone